 Wheelchair Availability at the Lincoln Memorial

 There is a National Park Service information kiosk very near the Lincoln Memorial handicap parking.
 Technically, this is the Korean War Memorial information kiosk.
 With an ID, they will lend you a folding wheelchair that you can use to visit the Lincoln Memorial as well as the Korean War Memorial and the Vietnam War Memorial.

 Handicap Access at the Korean War Memorial

-The Korean War Memorial is nearby to the Lincoln Memorial and the Lincoln Memorial handicap parking spots.
+The Korean War Memorial is nearby both to the Lincoln Memorial as well as the Lincoln Memorial handicap parking spots.
 There are no steps within the Korean War Memorial.

 Handicap Access at the Vietnam War Memorial

 The Vietnam Memorial is on the north side of the Lincoln Memorial.
 Unfortunately, this is at a bit of a distance from the Lincoln Memorial handicap parking spots.
 There are not yet any dedicated handicap parking spots near the Vietnam Memorial.

-Does the Lincoln Memorial Include a Special Symbol for the Disabled?
+Does the Lincoln Memorial Display a Special Symbolism for the Disabled?

 Many people have suggested that the hands of the Abraham Lincoln statue subtly form an “A” and an “L” in American sign language.
 This is not the official interpretation of the National Park Service.
 However, the sculptor of the statue, Daniel French, had a son who was deaf.
 They communicated with each other in sign language.
 In other statues sculpted by Daniel French, the hands on the statues are also said to contain sign language symbols related to each statue.
 Finally, Abraham Lincoln signed into law the Lands Grant Act, which funded universities across the United States.
 Among those universities was Galludet University right here in DC — the first university for the deaf in the nation.

 Don’t Drive! — Take a Pedicab Tour including the Lincoln Memorial